DeloitteAU/react-habitat/README.md

 |[data-prop-*](#data-prop-)|This [prefix](#prefix) maps in strings, booleans, null, array or [encoded JSON](#use-encoded-json-in-html-attributes) to a prop.
 |[data-n-prop-*](#data-n-prop-)|This [prefix](#prefix) maps in numbers and floats to a prop.
 |[data-r-prop-*](#data-r-prop-)|This [prefix](#prefix) in a reference to an object that exists on the global scope (window) to a prop.

+Please note `proxy` is a reserved prop name.
+Read more about using the proxy in [passing data back again](#passing-values-back-again).

 ### Prefix